NEW Email Sequences and AI Assistant are live now

 Mailchimp lets you manage and automate marketing campaigns across email, social media, and SMS.
 It can even track website and app engagement, analyze purchase behavior, and much more.

-When you combine these tools, you essentially get a CRM email marketing system.
+When you combine these tools, you essentially get a system for CRM email marketing automation.

 Once your contacts sync from OnePageCRM to Mailchimp, you can start automating email marketing campaigns.